 I've got to go to church to recharge my batteries.

-I've got to take my daughter camping.
+I've got to take, you know, my daughter camping.

-I don't know what it is, but, like, as I've gotten older, the interest in whether or not something is culture, counterculture, or any of that stuff, it kind of becomes something that maybe has a little bit of, like, an artistic interest to me.
+I don't know what it is, but like as I've gotten older, the interest in whether or not something is culture, counterculture, or any of that stuff, it kind of becomes something that maybe has a little bit of like an artistic interest to me.

-Professional people doing top-flight comedy and analysis.
+You're one of the only professional people doing top-flight comedy and analysis.

-People should flood you with support, and more importantly, word of mouth, because I know that's the real currency we all want, is to override the censors and to win the Infowars.
+People should flood you with support and more importantly, word of mouth, because I know that's the real currency we all want is to override the censors and to win the InfoWars.

 Absolutely.